-The surgeon will make a cut (incision) using a surgical knife (scalpel).
+A cut is made through the tissue over the hip bone.
 There are several different surgical incisions or approaches that may be used in performing a total hip replacement.
 The exact location of the incision depends on your surgeon's technique.